 Use a professional

-You can complete your company’s annual accounts yourself or (as the vast majority of us do) hire an accountant to do this on your behalf.
+You can complete your company’s annual accounts yourself or (as the vast majority of us do) hire a limited company accountant to do this on your behalf.

 Many people opt to use the latter simply because of how complicated limited company accounting and taxation can be.
 There are strict standards and practices that must be adhered to – which will beyond those who don’t have professional experience.